FrankPassalacqua88/Group_Project/README.md

 ## OVERVIEW

-This document serves as a high-level summary of the project, including the project description, data resources, presentation and status.
+This document serves as a high-level summary of the project, including the project description, data resources, presentation and dashboard.

 ### PRESENTATION